wernerglinka/aiandyou/src/pages/index.md

   prose: |
     ## CommunityEngagement

-    **Educate communities of color about AI and create dialogue with industry leaders**
+    **Educate marginalized communities about AI and create dialogue with industry leaders**

-    - Partner with civil society organizations to educate audiences through panel conversations, networking events and discussion.
+    - Partner with civil society/civil rights organizations to educate audiences through panel conversations, networking events and discussion.
     - Activate educators by increasing awareness about AI and its career path opportunities.
     - Bring together policy, diverse community and AI leaders to explore AI for good and its challenges